MHCommunity/mousehunt-improved/README.md

 - Quick Filters and Sort
   - Adds one-click filters to the Trap and Base selectors to show only specific power types.
   - Adds one-click sorting to the Trap, Base, Charm, and Cheese selectors to sort by Power, Power Bonus, Luck, Attraction Bonus, name, or quantity owned (for cheese and charms).
-  - Modifies the Skins selector to show full size skin images.
+  - Modifies the Skins selector to show full-size skin images.

 - Quick Send Supplies
   - Hovering over the Send Supplies button (including the ones on the Hover Profiles feature) will let you quickly pick an item, enter a quantity, and send it to the person.